octobroid/oc-elastic-apm-plugin/README.md

 |APM_THRESHOLD      | Query threshold in milliseconds, defaults to `200`.
 If a query takes longer then 200ms, we enable the query log.
 Make sure you set `APM_QUERYLOG=auto`. |
 |APM_MAXTRACEITEMS  | Defaults to `1000`.
 Max number of child items displayed when viewing trace details. |

-You may also publish the `elastic-apm-laravel.php` configuration file to change additional settings:
+You may also publish the `octobro-elastic-apm.php` configuration file to change additional settings:

 ```bash
 php artisan vendor:publish --tag=config
 ```

-Once published, open the `config/elastic-apm-laravel.php` file and review the various settings.
+Once published, open the `config/octobro-elastic-apm.php` file and review the various settings.

 ## Logging